WilliTourt/STM32-Desktop-Drumkit/Docs/hardware.md

-# STM32 Desktop Drumkit - Hardware Design
+# STM32 Desktop Drumkit - Hardware Description

 > This document will introduce the hardware design related to STM32 Desktop Drumkit, as well as the explanations related to PCB soldering and 3D part printing.